twdb/publications/ams_2013/smear.rst

 datasets often have highly irregular spatial distributions.
 Examples include bathymetric data, which are normally collected at high sample rates along a boat track but can have significantly large distances between each boat track.
-Another representative dataset is rain gauge networks, where the location of the gauges is often determined by factors like funding and available cooperators.
+Rain gauge networks are also representative datasets, where the locations of gauges are often determined by factors like funding and available cooperators.
 Values for unsampled locations must be interpolated for use in visualization products, simulation models or aggregations to larger spatial units.
 The properties of the feature being modeled and the spatial distribution